Tribun Health Achieves FDA Clearance for CaloPix Digital Pathology Platform With Dual Scanner Compatibility

-A pathologist reviews high-resolution whole slide images on CaloPix® at her workstation.
-The platform's intuitive, web-based interface enables seamless case navigation, diagnostic annotation, and real-time collaboration-empowering clinicians to make
+A pathologist uses CaloPix® to review whole slide images.
+Its web-based interface supports fast navigation, diagnostic annotations, and real-time collaboration.

 Besides these regulatory achievements, CaloPix® has also been recognized three times as "Best in KLAS" for digital pathology, a global benchmark for excellence in healthcare IT.
 This prestigious recognition highlights Tribun Health's commitment to customer satisfaction, operational excellence, and product innovation.